jachiang/bitcoin/test/functional/test-wrapper.md

 ## 4. Interacting with the TestWrapper

-Unlike the BitcoinTestFramework class, the TestWrapper keeps the underlying Bitcoind subprocesses (nodes) and logging utilities running, until the user explicitly shuts down the TestWrapper object.
+Unlike the BitcoinTestFramework class, the TestWrapper keeps the underlying Bitcoind subprocesses (nodes) and logging utilities running until the user explicitly shuts down the TestWrapper object.

 During the time between the `setup` and `shutdown` calls, all `bitcoind` node processes and BitcoinTestFramework convenience methods can be accessed interactively.